-Figure 2.1: An example of including the RPiDrv driver in the main project file to include the driver in the project.
+Figure 2.1: An example of including the RPiDrv driver in the main project file The block of type IODRV connected to the Drivers output of the main EXEC block is used to include the driver in the project.
 After opening Block properties (by double-clicking on the block), you can edit the parameter settings.
 The four most important parameters of the IODRV block are: